-- S. Highland St. Another nice walking area.
+- S. Highland St. Another nice walking area with nearby blues club.

 - Blues Hall of Fame.
 Incredible history of blues artists dating back to the original artists in the 20’s writing songs in the cotton fields all the way up to modern day.
 This interactive museum is small, but has tons of tracks you can sample from your favorite artists, or those you’ve not yet discovered.
 Must see if you like the blues.
 Only $10 admission.

 - Sun Studio.
 Original recording studio where artists like Elvis, Jerry Lee Lewis, Roy Orbinson, and Johnny Cash recorded.
 Legendary spot you can take a quick guided tour through.
 See the original rooms and recording equipment.
 Tour starts every half hour.

 - Stax Museum of American Soul Music.
 Another music museum, this one focused more on soul and R&B artists.
 I’m not a huge fan of this type of music, but the place is worth stopping by.
 Really interesting stories about various artists like Ike Turner and Isaac Hayes.
 Self-guided, $13 admission.

 - Civil Rights Museum.
 Massive, exceptionally well done museum chronicling the history of the civil rights movement through American history.
 Located across the street from the motel where Dr. Martin Luther King, Jr. was assassinated.
 The second part of the museum is the motel and recreated room where he stayed.
 Definitely a must see.
 Allow at least 2 hours, more if you want to read everything.